cleishm/libcypher-parser/README.md

 Getting Started
 ---------------

-If you're using Mac OS X, libneo4j-client can be installed using homebrew:
+If you're using Mac OS X, libcypher-parser can be installed using homebrew:

 ```console
 $ brew install cleishm/neo4j/libcypher-parser